Wall Insulation Guide

 Building Regulations or Planning Permission Approval for Wall Insulation

-As long as you don't live in a listed building or a conservation area, you won't need to worry about planning permission when installing cavity wall insulation.
+As long as you don't live in a listed building or a conservation area, you won't usually need to worry about planning permission when installing cavity wall insulation.

 If you are altering the outer part of the home via external solid wall insulation work, you may need to seek planning permission for this work.
 Again, it is a good idea to speak to your local council or planning authority before going ahead with the work.